Relationship Counselling in London & Online: A Deeper Exploration

 Keywords: relationship counselling London, holistic therapy for relationships, online relationship therapy, intimacy issues, spiritual therapy, psychosynthesis counselling

 Alex Golding is a BACP registered & qualified Psychosynthesis Counsellor offering affordable rates as a private therapist in Farringdon, London Bridge and Online.
-He is passionate about offering spiritually informed holistic and humanistic therapy to artists, men, young people, or anyone struggling with belonging, depression, meaning, or anxiety, in order to realise their fullest potential.
+He is passionate about offering spiritually informed holistic and humanistic therapy to artists, men, young people, or anyone struggling with belonging, depression, meaning, or anxiety, in order to realise their fullest potential and happier relationships.